SAP-samples/teched2021-IIS162/exercises/ex5/README.md

 # Exercise 5 - Manage Requirements Realization

-In this exercise, we will create...
+In this exercise, we will define User Stories.
+The team is executing the project using Spints.
+User Stories help to split the work into smaller chunck and to dristribute to work over the sprints.
+Let's do that!

 ## Break Requirements into User Stories